AshKelly/pyquad/README.md

 which reduces the runtime from 107.8 seconds to 1.7 seconds on my laptop.
-This can also be sped up by passing the kwarg `parallel=True` to `pyquad.quad_grid` whichch takes advantage of openMP.
-My laptop can get a 3x speed up using the parallel version.
+This can also be sped up by passing the kwarg `parallel=True` to `pyquad.quad_grid` which takes advantage of shared memory parallelisation (pthreads).
+The number of threads can be specified with the kwarg `num_threads` and one-thread-per-core can be forced using `pin_threads=1`.

 Further examples can be found [here](https://github.com/AshKelly/pyquad/blob/master/examples/jupyter_example.ipynb)